-Here are some questions we often get asked, if there’s anything else please feel free to give us a call (07415 655046) or drop us an email (firstname.lastname@example.org).
+Like why is there a chicken on that piano?
+This is the place for that question and more; if there’s anything else please feel free to give us a call on 07415 655046) or drop us an email to firstname.lastname@example.org.

 Make sure you bring sturdy footwear, the walk down to the tents can get muddy in places – wellies are a good idea if it’s been raining.
-A couple of torches are also handy for moving around the site at night, it really is very dark without artificial light.
+A couple of torches are also handy for moving around the site at night, we do provide a torch but it’s useful to have a couple and it really is very dark without artificial light.
 If you want to keep phones and devices charged it’s a good idea to bring a rechargeable battery pack (remember we have no electricity!).

 Yes absolutely, we love dogs!
 We think camping wouldn’t be the same without having your furry friend with you, so there is no extra charge for dogs.
 We do ask though that you please keep your dog under close control and on a lead if you think they will chase livestock, we don’t have farm animals on site but many of our neighbours do.

 If you think your dog is likely to get in bed with you (don’t feel bad – ours does!) then we would ask that you bring your own bedding – we pride ourselves on providing snowy white Egyptian cotton bedding and muddy paw prints are impossible to get out!